-- 5 Course proposals for new spring 2022 courses due to the Curriculum Committee. - 5 Grade revisions for fall 2020 incomplete grades due to Registrar's Office. - 8 Fall 2021 course schedule information due to Academic Affairs + Registrar's Office. - 13 Contingency make-up day for school closings.
+- 4 Grade revisions due for Fall 2021 Incomplete grades. - 4 Course proposals for new Spring 2023 courses due to the Curriculum Committee. - 11 Fall 2022 course schedule information due to Academic Affairs and the Registrar. - 12 Contingency make-up day for school closings.